German Shepherd Walk Groups

 Anyone for a swim?

-Time to start a walk club near you.
+Time to start a walking club near you.

 We aim to provide more walk groups/clubs set-up around England and Wales and to be fully representative of our rescue.
 GSDR probably require about 50 groups to cover the entire area, so still room for more yet.
 The resulting support network really does mean that there will be less dogs coming into rescue, or abandoned, taken to court or shut-up in a loveless, lonely and cold pound, to be put to sleep when their time is up, and worse.